-Gambia is a multi-party democratic republic, but one party dominates the political landscape.
-The constitution enumerates a full range of provisions and assurances for a multiparty democratic republic.
+The Gambia’s constitution enumerates a full range of provisions and assurances for a multiparty democratic republic.
 Human rights organizations and opposition parties, however, claimed the government repeatedly took steps to restrict the democratic space.
-International observers considered the 2011 elections neither free nor fair, and six of seven opposition parties boycotted the 2012 and 2013 elections.
-Civilian authorities at times did not maintain effective control over the security forces.
+In 2011 voters reelected President Yahya Jammeh to a fourth term in a peaceful, orderly election; however, international observers considered it neither free nor fair.
+President Jammeh’s party, the Alliance for Patriotic Reorientation and Construction (APRC), continued to dominate the political landscape.